PodDBio/Docs/learn/README.md

  POD provides a separate data storage space for each on-chain entity.
 Using this storage space, POD implements a direct and non-transferable bondage between entities and metadata at the low level, providing a uniform metadata encoding method, clear security boundaries, and a unified way to interact with metadata.

- At the high level, POD provides UGC-level metadata interaction and management tools, which allow anyone to add any metadata description to any object on the blockchain.
+ At the high level, POD provides UGC-level metadata interaction and management tools, It allows machines or users to easily interact with any object on the blockchain, such as new, modify, manage, and query metadata.

 For example, it will be low-cost and easy to add stories to NFTs, add identities, and other metadata attributes.